wmbusmeters/wmbusmeters/README.md

 # Snap

-Experimental snaps are available here: https://snapcraft.io/wmbusmeters
+Experimental snaps are available here: https://snapcraft.io/wmbusmeters Read the wiki for more info on how to use the snap: https://weetmuts.github.io/wmbusmeterswiki/SNAP.html

-# Run as a daemon
+# Build from source and run as a daemon

-Remove the wmbus dongle (im871a,amb8465,cul,rc1180) or the generic rtlsdr dongle (RTL2832U) from your computer.
+Building and installing from source is easy and recommended since the development progresses quickly.
+First remove the wmbus dongle (im871a,amb8465,cul,rc1180) or the generic rtlsdr dongle (RTL2832U) from your computer.
+Then do:

 `./configure; make; sudo make install` will install wmbusmeters as a daemon.